Mahama Ayariga: Controversy

-He Accused Hon.
-Boakye Agyarko a nominee for the Energy Ministry of paying the minority caucus on the committee bribes for his approval.
-An AD-HOC committee was set up by the speaker investigated and submitted its report to parliament on March 29, 2017.
+He accused Hon.
+Boakye Agyarko, a nominee for the Energy Ministry of paying the minority caucus on the committee bribes for his approval.
+An AD-HOC committee set up by the speaker investigated and submitted its report to parliament on 29 March 2017.
 The report claims Mahama Ayariga could not substantiate his accusation against Mr. Agyarko and therefore should unconditionally render apology to the house.
-In 2019, there have been controversies about him facing a court trial as it is perceived he has done some wrong to be litigated on in the High Court though there has been some resistance, the Speaker of Parliament, Prof. Aaron Michael Oquaye on June 4, 2019, ruled that, the Member of Parliament for Bawku Central, Mahama Ayariga, be released to stand trial at the High Court (Financial Court) to begin the necessary proceedings against him.
-In June 2020 the Speaker of Parliament rejected Mahama Ayariga's challenging the Electoral Commission's decision to make the Ghana card and passports the sole valid identification for registering to vote in the 2020 elections.
+In 2019, there have been controversies about him facing a court trial as it is perceived he has done some wrong to be litigated in the High Court though there has been some resistance, the Speaker of Parliament, Prof. Aaron Michael Oquaye on 4 June 2019, ruled that, the Member of Parliament for Bawku Central, Mahama Ayariga, be released to stand trial at the High Court (Financial Court) to begin the necessary proceedings against him.
+In June 2020, the Speaker of Parliament rejected Mahama Ayariga's challenging the Electoral Commission's decision to make the Ghana card and passports the sole valid identification for registering to vote in the 2020 elections.